peterfarrar/principles-of-marketing-notes/notes_ch_10.md

 Surveys involve asking consumers questions and gathering their attitudes, motives, opinions, etc. There are several ways to do this:
 _Telephone interviews_ are quick and low cost.
 Simply worded questions should be used.
 _Personal interviews_ allows the marketer to establish a repport with the consumer, and to clarify any misunderstandings of the questions asked.
 This could be in an office, home, or public space.
-_Focus Groups birng small groups together to discuss a subject.They encourage general discussion on the topic.
+_Focus Groups_ bring small groups together to discuss a subject.They encourage general discussion on the topic.
 These are great for developing new product ideas and trying out new marketing strategies.
 _Online or mail surveys_ are efficient and cost-effective.
 Anonymity might influence the honesty of the responses.
 Online services like Survey Monkey have made survey based research readily available for organizations of all sizes.